Sanchita-Pradhan/code-helper-ai/README.md

     └── index.html         # Main HTML template
 ```

-## Customization

-- Modify `static/css/style.css` to change the application's appearance
-- Adjust the prompt template in `app.py` to customize how queries are sent to Gemini
-- Edit `templates/index.html` to add or remove form fields

-## License
+## Notes

-This project is licensed under the MIT License - see the LICENSE file for details.
+- This application runs completely locally on your computer
+- No data is sent to external servers except to Google's Gemini API for processing your queries
+- Your Gemini API key is stored in the `.env` file and is only used to authenticate with Google's API

 ## Acknowledgements